-SELEP Business Cas

-Ashford Internationa I Rail Connectivity Project (Ashford Spurs)
+nnectivity Project (Ashford Spurs) T

 Public Accounts The implications of the project for Government Neutral

 taxation would be neutral because:

-(i) VAT is not payable by Network Rail or by
+(i) VAT is not payable on the public services

+provided by Network Rail

+Infrastructure Ltd, or by High Speed 1

+Ltd, or by the passenger rail service

+operator Eurostar International Ltd, or

-the contributing authorities, and so
+by any of the contributing authorities,

-VAT receipts would neither rise nor
+and so VAT receipts would neither rise

-fall;
+nor fall;

 (ii) Indirect taxes are not affected by

 international rail services, as there are

 no "low tax" shopping facilities at

 either Ebbsfleet or Ashford stations;

 (iii) Direct taxes and National Insurance

 receipts would not be affected as the

 existing employment generated at

 Ashford would continue as at present.

+There could be a beneficial increase in

+Government income from these

+sources as more international

+companies locate in Ashford following

+project completion.

 Network Rail will need to incorporate the ongoing

 maintenance costs of the signalling upgrade in its

-Control Period 6 (2019-2024) settlement with the
+Control Period 6 (2019-2024) (CP6) settlement with

-Government.
+the Government.
+This issue has been raised

+directly with the Operations and Maintenance

+team for the south-east route, who have

+acknowledged the requirement to incorporate the

+upgraded signalling system in the budget and

+maintenance plan for CP6.

 Eurostar, as a private Limited Company, would not

 have any adverse effect on public finances.